Personal budgets and direct payments

 - Your child has cultural or language needs that your current service providers cannot meet.

 - Your child has been assessed as needing services but you have been waiting a long time for help to become available.

 It is important to be aware that local councils can refuse to give personal budgets or direct payments if they are considered an inefficient or impractical use of resources.

 In England, your personal budget may come from your local social services team, local education department or in some cases from your NHS clinical commissioning group (CCG).

 The personal budget for education is included in an Education, Health and Care (EHC) plan and will only include the funds needed to buy more specialist or individual support than the school or college is expected to provide.

-Since October 2014, anyone receiving NHS continuing healthcare, including a child, has the right to have a personal health budget.
+Anyone receiving NHS continuing healthcare, including a child, has the right to have a personal health budget.
 This sets out the funding available to meet the healthcare needs that have been agreed by health professionals in a care and support plan.

 A care and support plan helps people to identify their health and wellbeing goals, and then sets out how the funding in their personal budget will be spent to achieve these goals.

 Social service departments, education authorities and CCGs are being encouraged to work together.
 The aim is to establish arrangements allowing for single personal budgets that cover someone's social care, education and healthcare needs.
 How this personal budget is used is then set out in an EHC plan.